kj114022/Texton/notes/Phase2/SETUP_COMPLETE.md

 **Status**: Ready for Development
 **Questions?**: Refer to comprehensive documentation files

-🚀 Ready to build the next generation of Pantheon!
+🚀 Ready to build the next generation of Texton!